faiyted/Project-Cardiac-Disease/README.md

 # Project Overview

-Heart disease seems to be a serious and life-threatening condition that significantly impacts a large portion of the global population.
-Our analysis seeks to shed light on heart disease by examining factors such as age, gender, and physical data.
+Heart Failure seems to be a serious and life-threatening condition that significantly impacts a large portion of the global population.
+Our analysis seeks to shed light on heart failure by examining factors such as age, gender, and physical data.
 The goal is to develop a clearer understanding of which demographics are more susceptible to heart disease and to identify effective prevention strategies.

-# Dataset by Heart Disease:
+# Dataset by Heart failure:
   - Dataset from Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
 BMC Medical Informatics and Decision Making 20, 16 (2020)
   - https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data/data